PengyangZhou/ECE411-mp4/mp4/doc/Specifications.md

 `br_pred`

 Set high if the corresponding instruction is a branch and is predicted as take.
 Otherwise is low.

+**Port from instruction queue**

+`iq_ready`

+Signal indicating there is empty space in the instruction queue so that new instructions can be loaded.

 **Port to cache.**